 You don’t need to go on crazy diets to achieve the weight you dream of.
 Crazy diets almost always work, but they almost never keep the weight off.
-These diets are usually really sever.
+These diets are usually really severe.
 It’s obvious that when you eat almost nothing you’ll lose weight.
-The problem is that, even if you are strong enough to keep the diet for as long as it’s recommended to keep them, after the diet is finished you go back to your old habits.
-Those habits got you to go over your goal weight to begin with.
+The problem is that even if you are strong enough to keep the diet for as long as it’s recommended to keep them after the diet is finished you go back to your old habits.
+Those habits got you to go over your goal weight, in the first place.
 Therefore changing your habits might be a better solution.

-- If it’s difficult for you to eat slow, try putting your fork down after every bite.
+If it’s difficult for you to eat slowly, try putting your fork down after every bite.

-- Sleep-deprivation messes with your hormones (ghrelin and leptin) which makes you eat more.
+Sleep deprivation messes with your hormones (ghrelin and leptin) which makes you eat more.
 When you’re tired you also tend to make poor food choices.
 Plus your metabolism slows down.
-Make sure you get 7.5h of quality sleep every night.
+Make sure you get 7.5 hours of quality sleep every night.

-- Do not bring the enemy home!
+Do not bring the enemy home!
 If you are trying to lose some weight and you know you shouldn’t eat ice cream, you shouldn’t buy ice cream to begin with.
 Whatever is not in your immediate reach you’re less likely to eat.

-- Don’t feel obligated to eat everything on your plate choose the right portion size for you.
+Don’t feel obligated to eat everything on your plate choose the right portion size for you.
 In restaurants they are often too big, don’t try to eat everything.
-If you had enough then stop eating and save the rest for later.
-Any extra bite won’t taste any different then all your bites you had before.
+If you had enough, stop eating and save the rest for later.
+Any extra bite won’t taste any different than all the bites you had before.

-- Plan ahead.
 If you plan ahead what you’re going to eat during the week, you can save yourself a lot of trouble and stress.
-Planning ahead helps you to foresee at what point in the week it will be difficult for you to eat healthy.
+Planning ahead helps you to foresee at what point in the week it will be difficult for you to eat healthily.
 When you know where the obstacle is you can fix it.
-It can safe you emergency runs to the supermarket, and we all know that going to the supermarket hungry is not such a good idea.
+It can save you some emergency runs to the supermarket, and we all know that going to the supermarket hungry is not such a good idea.